amro-tools/fixi/README.md

 micromamba create -f environment.yml # only once micromamba activate fixienv # every time
 ```
-After you have activated the environment it shoudl be possible to install fixi with `pip install .`
+After you have activated the environment it should be possible to install `Fixi` with `pip install .`

 ## Advanced building and running the tests